-(5) ELIMINATING RESIDENCE RESTRICTIONS.
-The Government of South Africa has eliminated all residence restrictions based on
+(5) ELIMINATING RESIDENCE RESTRICTIONS.-

+The Government of South Africa has eliminated all residence restrictions based on race or ethnic origin.

+(6) NEGOTIATIONS FOR NEW POLITICAL

-- race or ethnic origin.
-(6) Negotiations for New Political SYSTEM.-The Government of South Africa has entered into meaningful negotiations with truly representative leaders of the black population for a new political system providing for the full national participation of all the people of South Africa in the social, political, and economic life in that country and an end to discrimination based on race or ethnic origin. - (7) SETTLEMENT OF NAMIBIA.-An internationally recognized settlement for Namibia has been achieved. - (8) FREEING POLITICAL PRISONERS.-The Government of South Africa has freed all political prisoners.
+(6) NEGOTIATIONS FOR NEW POLITICAL SYSTEM.-The Government of South Africa has entered into meaningful negotiations with truly representative leaders of the black population for a new political system providing for the full national participation of all the people of South Africa in the social, political, and economic life in that country and an end to discrimination based on race or ethnic origin.

+(7) SETTLEMENT OF NAMIBIA.-An internationally recognized settlement for Namibia has been achieved.

+(8) FREEING POLITICAL PRISONERS.-The Government of South Africa has freed all political prisoners.